isomerpages/moe-asrjc/_joining-asrjc/Frequently Asked Questions.md

     <input type="checkbox" id="accordion10">
     <label for="accordion10">3.1 I would like to make an appeal to enrol in ASRJC.
 How do I make an appeal?</label>
     <div>
       <p>The appeal exercise starts upon the release of posting results.
-Only students with net L1R5 equal or less than ASRJC cut-off points for the respective Science and Arts streams can be considered for appeal.
+Only students with net L1R5 equal or less than ASRJC cut-off points for the respective Science and Arts streams can be considered for appeal.<br><br>

-You are required to submit the following documents:
+You are required to submit the following documents:<br><br>

 a.
 Application form: The applicant must submit the appeal online.<br>
 b.
 A duplicate copy of your Joint Admission Exercise Form A, latest GCE O-Level results slip, CCA records and Secondary 4E/5N Mid-Year Examination and Preliminary Examination results.<br>
 c.
-Other supporting documents that may aid in your appeal.
+Other supporting documents that may aid in your appeal.<br><br>

 Please note that the original documents must be produced during the submission for the purpose of verification.</p>
   </div>